modernweb-dev/rocket/site/pages/10--docs/20--basics/90--assets.rocket.md

 }
 ```

-Once you have an export it also enables to "self" reference your package.
+Once you have an export it also enables you to "self" reference your package.
 Combine this with the `:resolve` function means that you can reference assets always with the same path.
 Completely unrelated to the path of the file itself.